jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

 # active binding languages throws an error if value is not missing

     Code
-      blk1$langs <- "new-lang"
+      blk1$languages <- "new-lang"
     Condition
-      Error in `blk1$langs <- "new-lang"`:
+      Error:
-      ! cannot add bindings to a locked environment
+      ! 'languages' cannot be overwritten.
+      Update them by setting, or removing translations.

 # active binding translations throws an error if value is not missing